Improve Workplace Efficiency: Train Your Users

 Free Up Your IT Team to Do Their Job

 You need the team to be focused on making sure your network infrastructure is running smoothly.
-Downtime is never a good thing, and can cost a business dearly.
-You also want your IT team to able to implement or deploy new tech and services that could benefit not only your users and organization, but your customers, as well.
+Downtime is never a good thing and can cost a business dearly.
+You also want your IT team to be able to implement or deploy new tech and services that could benefit not only your users and organization but your customers, as well.

-For example, let's say you want to migrate to the cloud (you should, it's awesome!), your IT team is going need time to research cloud service options, investigate how it could impact the organization's current IT infrastructure, and communicate the benefits to the higher-ups.
-The team also will need to train up on the cloud tech that gets adopted.
+For example, let's say you want to migrate to the cloud (you should, it's awesome!), your IT team is going to need time to research cloud service options, investigate how they could impact the organization's current IT infrastructure, and communicate the benefits to the higher-ups.
+The team also will need to train on the cloud tech that gets adopted.
 All of this takes time.

-By having an organization that is trained well in the technologies it uses on a daily basis, your IT team will thank you for freeing them from trivial support tickets — and enabling them to focus on more fundamental IT responsibilites.
+By having an organization that is trained well in the technologies it uses daily, your IT team will thank you for freeing them from trivial support tickets and enabling them to focus on more fundamental IT responsibilities.

 The Bottom Line